Why Swimming May Be the Best Exercise for Older Adults

 While we swim, almost all the senses are engaged: sight, sound, touch, and smell (and sometimes taste!).
 The rhythmic repetition of strokes and breath creates an anchor that soothes the spirit.
 Feeling the water moving over our body creates a massage-like sensation.
 The calm and quiet alleviates stress and encourages relaxation and even creativity.
 In short, swimming is a form of mindfulness that can release built-up tension.

-8. Swimming Supports Your Back!
+8. Swimming Supports Your Spine!

-Water-Based Activities in Retirement Living
+Take the Plunge!
+Aquatic Activities in Retirement Living

-In addition to aquatics, our wellness initiatives include fitness centers featuring top-of-the-line cardiovascular and strength-training equipment, as well as free weights.
+In addition to aquatics, our extended wellness initiatives include fitness centers featuring top-of-the-line cardiovascular and strength-training equipment, as well as free weights.
 Our trained staff help residents familiarize themselves with the equipment as they seek to improve balance, strength, flexibility, and cardiovascular health.

 Writer – Julianna McLeod